immorBen/code-usages/Parallel_computing/notes_on_parall_com.md

 - start parrallel computing for the remain datasets.

 ### Test memory usage on code blocks
-**In Ubuntu system**, one can refer to https://stackoverflow.com/a/53475728
+**In Ubuntu system, to test how much memory used in each LOOP**, one can refer to https://stackoverflow.com/a/53475728
 ```python
 from pathlib import Path
 from resource import getpagesize